scratch-er/nemu-workloads/workloads/coremark/README.md

 The workload downloads and builds the CoreMark benchmark from source.
 It uses an inittab configuration that:

 1. Runs the coremark executable with specific parameters for reproducible results
-2. Halts the system with nemu-halt, passing the exit code from coremark
+2. Halts the system with nemu-trap, passing the exit code from coremark

 The benchmark runs with these parameters, which is a "standard" verification run of CoreMark: